oliverdjbrown/mean_technical_test/TECHNICAL_TEST_INSTRUCTIONS.md

 2. Knowledge of API integration between databases/API
 3. Also will show capabilities of handling the frontend technologies
 4. Familiarity with the language

-If you are unfamiliar with any part of the request, is fine, you can skip it **(but make a comment )**